RogerSuur/cyber-hidden-image/README.md

 ## General

-This is tool that finds the pgp key and location from this image
+This is tool that finds the pgp key and location from this image data

 ## Commands